Making Level 3 Charging More Accessible

 “With VW's Elli Flexpole charging stations, we can make an important contribution to the necessary expansion of the charging infrastructure, in locations where it would be otherwise difficult for fast charging,” said Tobias Bahnsen, Head of Shell E-Mobility in Germany, Austria and Switzerland.
 “Shell is already one of the largest providers of charging infrastructure at home, at work, at on-street lamp posts and at our service stations.
 We want to do our part to enable customers to switch to an electric vehicles and thus reduce CO2 emissions in the transport sector.”

-Rapid Expansion of Charging Networks
+Rapid Expansion of EV Charging Networks

 Shell has been aggressively pursuing its goal of developing diverse charging infrastructure, with a goal of net-zero CO2 emissions by 2050.
 In 2017, it bought Europe’s largest charging provider, which has become Shell Recharge Solutions, and began installing fast chargers at its gas across Europe.
 In 2021, Shell bought Berlin-based Ubitricity, which is installing Level 2 chargers at lampposts on city streets, enabling curb-side charging for those who don’t have a garage or a driveway.
 It has also partnered with supermarkets, parking lot operators, and other businesses to rapidly expand its charging network.